The Miraculous Medal: Going to Mary with Mother Seton and St. Catherine Labouré - Seton Shrine

 The Miraculous Medal is a bestseller at religious goods stores worldwide, and has been for more than a century.
 Everyone from the Polish martyr of Auschwitz Maximilian Kolbe to the renowned Albanian nun of Calcutta Mother Teresa to the Haitian sprinting great Usain Bolt has worn one.

-The medal even has its own feast day — November 27, the day before the November 28 feast of St. Catherine Labouré, the Daughter of Charity of St. Vincent de Paul whose visions led to the medal’s creation.
+The Medal even has its own feast day — November 27, the day before the November 28 feast of St. Catherine Labouré, the Daughter of Charity of St. Vincent de Paul whose visions led to the medal’s creation.

-You can see the medal’s attraction in the lives of two saints from vastly different backgrounds who united in a shared spirituality — St. Catherine Labouré and St. Elizabeth Ann Seton.
+You can see the Medal’s attraction in the lives of two saints from vastly different backgrounds who united in a shared spirituality — St. Catherine Labouré and St. Elizabeth Ann Seton.

-Elizabeth Ann Seton never had a miraculous medal; there was, in fact, no such thing until years after her death.
+Elizabeth Ann Seton never had a Miraculous Medal; there was, in fact, no such thing until years after her death.
 Her life barely overlapped with St. Catherine Labouré, so they, of course, never met.

-The two were not alike at all in several respects.
+The two were not at all alike in several respects.
 Elizabeth was born the second and last child of her mother in a well-to-do city family; Catherine was born the ninth of 11 children on a farm.
 Elizabeth grew up in the fledgling United States of America, a short remove from colonial times; Catherine grew up in the Burgundy region of France with roots in the Gallic Celt tribes Roman conquerors found when they incorporated the area into the Roman Empire.

 Elizabeth’s mother was the daughter of an Episcopal priest, and she grew up reciting Protestant prayers; Catherine was immersed in the rich Catholic culture of France and grew up having visions and mystical experiences.
 Elizabeth was married when she was young and began having children; Catherine entered religious life.